 So, that’s it for now.

 Of course, if we look hard enough, or not even that hard, we can find gems splattered all over the concert.
-It's already too long, otherwise, I’d keep going.
+It’s already too long, otherwise, I’d keep going.
 But these are the moments that stuck with me throughout the years.
-Even now, I’m writing this with the Eras Tour setlist playing in the background.
+Even now, I’m writing this with The Eras Tour setlist playing in the background.

 A slap in the face.